Last Updated on June 24, 2019 by Ellen Christian

+This Paleo frittata recipe is a great way to use up extra tomatoes.
 Two things that I always have too much of in the summer are tomatoes and eggs.
 I always plant tomatoes in the garden and our chickens are generally laying pretty well by that time.
-I decided to try to use up a few of both in this paleo frittata recipe.
-Some frittata recipes call for the addition of milk and cheese which are not paleo.
-This paleo frittata recipe doesn’t so it’s a great choice for breakfast or a light lunch.
-These other frittata recipes would be delicious choices as well.
-This post has been sponsored.
+I decided to try to use up a few of both in this Paleo frittata recipe.

 Paleo Frittata Recipe

 Frittatas are very versatile.
 You can easily change up what you put into it.
-If you have fresh mushrooms or asparagus, you can add those too.
-If you’d rather use garlic or scallions instead of onion, that woks just as well.
+So, if you have fresh mushrooms or asparagus, you can add those too.
+If you’d rather use garlic or scallions instead of onion, that works just as well.
 If you’re out of bacon, you can add in sausage or leftover ground beef.
 Making a frittata is a great way to use up leftovers or an excess of garden produce.
+There are a lot of different ways to make a Paleo vegetable frittata.
+A Paleo spinach frittata is a great choice for early spring before the tomatoes are ripe.

 - 12 farm fresh eggs